ga-dc/wdi5/w10/readme.md

 * Define routes, define routing functions, and initialize a router
 * Explain what a typical routing function does
 * Explain the difference between static and dynamic routes
-* Give examples of using `:params` and `*splats` in routes
+* Give examples of using `:params` in routes and route functions
-* Explain why a default route should be listed last in route definitions
+* Recall the order in which routes are matched

 ## Back-End JS